 Conclusion: Which is the Best Route up Kilimanjaro?

-As the descriptions show, each route up Kilimanjaro has its benefits and drawbacks (shown in the table below).
+Each route up Kilimanjaro has its benefits and drawbacks.
 Your choice will very much depend on what you're looking for.

 If you're climbing Kilimanjaro for the first time, we'd recommend either the Machame, Lemosho or Rongai routes.
 They are less busy than the Marangu Route, have higher success rates, and they ascend and descend via different routes.